 The first point to remember is numbering the minutes.
 Each item discussed in a meeting or each agenda item that was discussed has a short note called a minute.
 Minutes altogether is a collection of short notes.
 So for ease of reading and following, and reference, it is best to give a number to each minute.

 Each agenda item or each discussion should have an explanation (if discursive minutes) or a brief note (if action notes) of what was discussed with the main points of the discussion, any disagreements, decisions and actions.
 It is good practice to have a standard template for minutes if a meeting recurs periodically, as this will make the minute writing task simpler.
 Any items on agenda, which are standard, can be added to the minutes template.

 The standard items on all minutes are:

 - Venue / location

-- List of attendees – these are people who were invited for the meeting
+- List of attendees – these are people who were invited to the meeting

 - List of apologies – people from whom apologies were received

-- List of absentees – people who were invited, but neither attended nor sent apology
+- List of absentees – people who were invited but neither attended nor sent an apology

-- Confirmation of Previous minutes along with date of previous meeting
+- Confirmation of Previous minutes along with the date of the previous meeting

 - Amendments arising from previous minutes